Image Flow: DeckBridge

 | Mirabox 293S | rotate 90, pad 72→85 (edge) | rotate 270 |

 The Rust deckbridge-native cdylib applies rotations CW first, then flips.
-To re-calibrate a device, change model.image (live) or model.splash.transformOverride (splash) — see docs/adding-a-device.md Phase 4.
+To re-calibrate a device, change model.image (live) or model.splash.transformOverride (splash) — see Adding a Device, Phase 4.

 Web preview orientation

-The browser shows the received CORA bytes immediately (72×72 JPEG for the 293/293S and MK.2, native 80×80 BMP for the Mini and the K1 Pro), then on reconnect re-fetches the stored bytes via /api/image/{key}.
-Since the transform moved to the worker (P1), imageState holds the CORA arrival image (not device-native bytes), so live and reconnect previews are consistent.
+The browser shows the received CORA bytes immediately (72×72 JPEG for the 293/293S and MK.2, native 80×80 BMP for the Mini and the K1 Pro), then on reconnect re-fetches the stored bytes via /api/image/{key} — both are the CORA arrival image, so live and reconnect previews are consistent.
 Because the preview shows desktop-oriented bytes rather than device-oriented ones, the web UI corrects orientation with per-model CSS keyed on a data-model attribute (set via KeyPreview.setModel() from status.modelId):

 /* ui-base.css — single source of truth for BOTH views */